Chocolate Raspberry Pavlova

 The Egg Whites

-- PRO-Tip: First, when collecting your egg whites, make sure no yolk contaminates them and that your bowls and utensils are free from any grease.
-Even a small speck of egg yolk or oil will prevent the whites from whipping properly.
+- PRO-Tip: First, when collecting your egg whites, ensure no yolk contaminates them and that your bowls and utensils are free from grease.
+Even a speck of egg yolk or oil will prevent the whites from whipping properly.

 - The best practice is to separate each egg into an empty bowl, then pour the white into a larger bowl to whip once you know there’s no yolk contamination.
 Otherwise, separating over a whole bowl of whites could result in you having to toss them all if some yolk gets dropped in by mistake.